Introduction

 Data-Centric Operations

-Data drives decision-making.
+Data drives choices.

 Continuous Optimization

-Systems become more effective over time.
+Systems get better over time.

 Integrated Intelligence